felix-kocht/Schafkopf-Scorekeeper-App/README.md

 ## Access

-Use the URL https://grand-pegasus-1a9e49.netlify.app to access the app.
+Use the URL [grand-pegasus-1a9e49.netlify.app](https://grand-pegasus-1a9e49.netlify.app) to access the app.

 ## Usage

-Please refer to the landing page [the-scorekeeper.com]([url](https://the-scorekeeper.com)) for the explanation (incl. a tutorial video).
+Please refer to the landing page [the-scorekeeper.com](https://the-scorekeeper.com) for the explanation (incl. a tutorial video).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+The repository for the landing page can be found [here](https://github.com/felix-kocht/Schafkopf-Scorekeeper/blob/main/README.md).

 ## License